 - Start pitching prospective clients and finding jobs

 - Do good work, collect testimonials and ask for referrals

 - Steadily raise your rate and reduce your hours as you gain more experience and build your reputation

 Once you’ve done all that, you’ll only need to work 15-20 hours each week to cover your expenses, and you’ll be free to spend the rest of your time however you wish, and wherever you wish :-)

 If You’d Like To Get Started Working Online...

 We mentioned Justin above, the college-dropout from the United States who now earns $40-50/hour freelancing online, only a year after he began.

-He’s one of many successful students we’ve seen from an online course called 3 Months → $1000 (3M1K for short), created by our friend Niall Doherty.
+He’s one of many successful students we’ve seen from an online course created by our friend Niall Doherty.

 Niall is an Irishman who has worked online since 2011.
-He spent almost four years travelling the world without flying, visiting 37 countries while earning a living mostly as a freelance web designer.
+He spent almost four years traveling the world without flying, visiting 37 countries while earning a living mostly as a freelance web designer.

-You can sign up for his free email series and get a bunch of free lessons on how to build an online freelance business.
+You can check out his Start Earning Online video series and get a bunch of free lessons on how to build an online freelance business.